T0PZZ/parking_sensor/README.md

 # Parking Sensor
 My first arduino project with parking sensor, turn signals, front and back lights.

+## Functionality
+1) Button 1 turns on  white and red diodes (front and back lights) on the fist press, and disables them on the second press.
+2) Button 2 turns on right turn singnals            <i>(blinking 7 times due to for loop usage).</i>
+3) Button 3 turns on left  turn singnals            <i>(blinking 7 times due to for loop usage).</i>
+4) Button 4 enables buzzer with first press and disables with second .
+5) Buzzer is silent when distance to obstacle is <b>greater than 100 cm.</b>
+6) Buzzer is  buzzing with 500ms interval when distance to obstacle is <b>between 100 and 50 cm.</b>
+7) Buzzer is constantly buzzing when distance to obstacle is </b>lesser than 50 cm.</b>
+8) Oled screen is displaying string <b>"Distance:       [cm]"</b> with int (distance).

 ### Component list:
 - 1 x HC-SR04 Ultrasonic sensor
 - 4 x tact swith